nicm42/nicm42/README.md

 I'm a Front End Developer, having fun creating web pages, games and anything else that takes my fancy.

-- 🔭 I’m currently between projects
+- 🔭 I’m currently working on a Frontend Mentor project using logical properties and Rollup
 - 🌱 I’m currently learning Node and Express
 - ⚡ I’m currently satisfying my curiosity about Flutter